 A female goat (doe) usually gives birth twice in a year.
-They have a shorter gestation period making them to produce in large scale within a short period of time.
+They have a shorter gestation period making them produce in a large scale within a short period of time.

 Imagine 12 nannies each giving birth twice in a year.
-Less than two years, you could have as much as 40 goats.
-And less than 5 years, you could have as much as 100 goats or more.
+Less than two years, you could have as many as 40 goats.
+And less than 5 years, you could have as many as 100 goats or more.

 Some of the fully grown nannies give birth to twins twice in a year.
 That translates to a great ROI for you

 Marketing: The weight goat is its worth, meaning a full market size goat could be sold for N20, 000 or more depending on location.